Professor: Norman Herr, Ph.D.

 93% A , 90% A- , 87% B+ , 83% B , 80% B- , 77% C+ , 73% C , 70% C- , 67% D+ , 63% D , 60% D- , below 60% F

-Course Description: SED 619 is designed in accordance with the Michael D. Eisner College of Education Conceptual Framework and the principles of Computer Supported Collaborative Learning to provide teachers opportunities to develop interactive websites and dynamic online activities to engage their students in the those practices and habits of mind described in the Common Core Curricular Standards and the Next Generation Science Standards (NGSS), such as asking questions and defining problems, developing and using models, planning and carrying out investigations, analyzing and interpreting data, using mathematics and computational thinking, constructing explanations and designing solutions, engaging in argument from evidence, and obtaining, evaluating, and communicating information.
-This courses fosters the development of Technological Pedagogical Content Knowledge (TPCK) so that teachers are prepared to use the web-based resources they develop to engage students and enhance learning.
+Course description - SED 695B (Advanced Laboratory Curriculum Development) is designed in accordance with the Michael D. Eisner College of Education Conceptual Framework and the principles of Computer Supported Collaborative Science to provide opportunities for teachers to develop a wide variety of innovative and engaging science laboratory activities that include various elements of CSCS (pooled data analysis, continuous formative assessment, collaborative resource development).
+Teachers develop laboratory activities designed to engage students in the those practices and habits of mind described in the Next Generation Science Standards (NGSS), such as asking questions and defining problems, developing and using models, planning and carrying out investigations, analyzing and interpreting data, using mathematics and computational thinking, constructing explanations and designing solutions, engaging in argument from evidence, and obtaining, evaluating, and communicating information.
+This course fosters the development of Technological Pedagogical Content Knowledge (TPCK) so that masters candidates are better prepared to provide leadership in the use of relevant technologies to engage and enhance science learning.
+Assignments - Develop laboratory and field activities as specified in the assignment descriptions linked below.
+Create web pages for each of the following assignments and engage your colleagues in these activities using CSCS strategies.